unkn0wn-root/resterm/README.md

 - `wait <duration>` pauses before the next scripted action.
 - `close [code] [reason]` ends the session with an optional status.

 The transcript records sender/receiver, opcode, sizes, close metadata and elapsed time.
 History entries keep the conversation for later review or scripted assertions.
+See [docs/resterm.md#websockets-websocket-ws](./docs/resterm.md#websockets-websocket-ws).

 ### Stream viewer & console

 - Focus the response pane with `g+p`, then switch to the Stream tab using the left/right arrow keys (or `Ctrl+H` / `Ctrl+L`).
 Follow events live, bookmark frames and scrub after the stream completes.
 - Toggle the interactive WebSocket console with `Ctrl+I` or `g+r` while the Stream tab is focused.
 Use `F2` to cycle payload modes (text, JSON, base64, file), `Ctrl+S` (or `Ctrl+Enter`) to send, arrows to navigate history, `Ctrl+P` for ping, `Ctrl+W` to close and `Ctrl+L` to clear the buffer.
 - Scripted tests can consume transcripts via the `stream` API (`stream.kind`, `stream.summary`, `stream.events`, `stream.onEvent()`), enabling assertions on streaming workloads.
+Find every stream history/export hook in [docs/resterm.md#stream-tab-history-and-console](./docs/resterm.md#stream-tab-history-and-console).

 ## Custom themes